 Both of these create a PointFrameAttachment between a rigid body (called body) and an FEM node (called node) and then adds it to the MechModel mech.

-One can also attach the nodes of one FEM model to the nodes of another using statements like or mech.attachPoint (node2, node1); '''
+One can also attach the nodes of one FEM model to the nodes of another using statements like which attaches node2 to node1.

+'''

-''' mech.addAttachment (new PointParticle (node1, node2));
+mech.addAttachment (new PointParticle (node1, node2));

+or

+'''